-Reproduction studies have been performed in mice, rats, and rabbits at doses up to three or six times the usual human oral dose and have revealed no evidence of impaired fertility or harm to the fetus due to Lactulose.
+Reproduction studies have been performed in mice, rats, and rabbits at doses up to 3 or 6 times the usual human oral dose and have revealed no evidence of impaired fertility or harm to the fetus due to Lactulose.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Lactulose solution is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.